 Growing fresh fruit and vegetables is a family affair for the Tsimiklis

 Field grown vegetables include: beetroot, broccoli, cabbage, cauliflower, garlic, leeks, Lebanese zucchini, radishes, rocket, silver-beet, spinach, spring onions and okra.
-They also grow herbs, including: basil, coriander, Italian and curly parsley andmint,
+They also grow herbs, including: basil, coriander, Italian flat leaf parsley, curly parsley and mint.

-In the glasshouse they grow: banana capsicum, capsicum, cherry tomatoes, chillies, curly beans, flat beans, Lebanese eggplant and cucumbers, red and yellow roma tomatoes, string beans and yellow zucchini.
+In the glasshouse they grow: banana capsicum, capsicum, cherry tomatoes, chillies, curly beans, flat beans, Lebanese eggplant, Lebanese cucumbers, red and yellow roma tomatoes, string beans and yellow zucchini.

-Seasonal lines include: corn, figs, rock melon, snow peas and watermelon.
+Seasonal lines include: sweet corn, figs, rock melon, snow peas and watermelon.

-The Tsimiklis family also make: green olives with capsicum, Kalamata olives and Kalamata olive oil as well as ‘Troushi’ a traditional Greek mixed vegetable pickle.
+The Tsimiklis family also make green olives with capsicum, Kalamata olives and extra virgin olive oil, as well as ‘Troushi’, a traditional Greek mixed vegetable pickle.